Skip to content

 What are the three most impactful money-saving strategies?

-1) Choose off-season or weekday dates, 2) Carefully review and negotiate catering minimums and restrictions, 3) Pick venues that are naturally beautiful and require minimal decoration.
+First, choose off-season or weekday dates (this alone can save $1,000 to $12,000).
+Second, carefully review and negotiate catering and bar minimums and restrictions.
+Third, pick venues that are naturally beautiful and require minimal decoration.
 These three strategies alone can save you thousands without compromising your vision.

 Conclusion